cgg-bern/expansion-cones/README.md

 In addition to the ccodomain mesh, the executable generates a `.json` files containing a bunch of information on how the Shrink-and-Expand process went.
 It would probably be too long to explain everything here so if you're interested, don't hesitate to write me an e-mail.

+## Extending the Code
+This method is arguably pretty complex and so is its implementation.
+If you are interested in extending the framework and/or experimenting with it but feel lost, don't hesitate to drop me a line!